We-the-People-civ4col-mod/Mod/Main Folder/Religion_and_Revolution/Readme_RaR_english.txt

 	Roamty
 	Kathy
 	agnat86
-	Nightingale
 	Marla_Singer
 	Commander_Bello
 	Vetiarvind
 	Barthoze
+	melcher kürzer
+	Fankman
 	...

 ------------------

-Special Thanks to Infracta for hosting the download of our mod !
+Special Thanks to Mod DB for hosting the download of our mod!

 ------------------